MisterOla/interview-questions/readme.md

   14-40-19 20000
   ```

-5. Design an inventory management system.
+5. Design an ERD for an inventory management system.
+Then design your model.
 You should be able to add, find and delete an item.
 6. 2 hours of TDDing a task-list
 7. 3 hour challenge of implementing a blog that supported commenting
 8. Describe hoisting in JavaScript.